Jinx (James Bond): Appearances

-Jinx is an NSA agent assigned to kill the rogue North Korean agent Zao, who is undergoing gene-replacement therapy at the Alvarez clinic in Cuba.
-The night before confronting Zao, she meets and has sex with James Bond, who is also after Zao, in the hope of extracting the identity of a double agent responsible for his being imprisoned and tortured in North Korea.
+Giacinta "Jinx" Johnson is a National Security Agency agent assigned to kill rogue North Korean agent Zao (Rick Yune), who is undergoing gene-replacement therapy at the Alvarez clinic in Cuba.
+The night before confronting Zao, she meets and has sex with James Bond (Pierce Brosnan), who is also after Zao, in the hope of extracting the identity of a double agent responsible for his being imprisoned and tortured in North Korea.
 She tells Bond that her nickname is derived from her being born on Friday the 13th.

 The two cross paths again at the clinic while chasing Zao; when Jinx's mission is interrupted by Bond and Zao escapes by helicopter, she strips to her bikini and dives backwards off the edge of the wall into the ocean, where she is picked up by a fellow agent on a boat.
-Jinx tracks Zao to Gustav Graves' diamond mine in Iceland, where Graves demonstrates the potential of his Icarus Satellite at his Ice Palace, where she once again crosses paths with Bond and once more unsuccessfully attempts to kill Zao.
+Jinx tracks Zao to Gustav Graves (Toby Stephens)' diamond mine in Iceland, where Graves demonstrates the potential of his Icarus Satellite at his Ice Palace, where she once again crosses paths with Bond and once more unsuccessfully attempts to kill Zao.
 Zao interrogates her, but she refuses to divulge any information.
-He leaves her to be disposed of by his henchman Mr. Kil, who straps her to a machine intended to kill her through the usage of industrial lasers.
+He leaves her to be disposed of by his henchman Mr. Kil (Lawrence Makoare), who straps her to a machine intended to kill her through the usage of industrial lasers.
 Bond rescues her and the two of them proceed to kill Mr. Kil with his own machine.